grease-xmr/grease-scratchpad/docs/circuits.typ

 ==== Motivation

-Once a channel is open the peers may decide to update the channel balance between the peers.
+Once a channel is open the peers may decide to transact and update the XMR balance between the peers.
 The only requirement is that the peers agree on the change in ownership of the *Locked Amount*.

 Note that with an open channel there is no internal reason to perform an update outside of a peer-initiated change.
 However, the current Monero protocol requires that a newly broadcast transaction be created within a reasonable timeframe.
 The $"FCMP++"$ update does not change the need for this, but does alter the timeframe.
 As such, existing open channel should create a "zero delta" update at reasonable timeframes to ensure the channel may be closed arbitrarily.
 The specifics on this are outside of current scope.